retgoat/ESpec/README.md

 ## Features

-* RSpec.tmLanguage: plugin automatically uses *ESpec language syntax* when you are in a ESpec file
+* ESpec.tmLanguage: plugin automatically uses *ESpec language syntax* when you are in a ESpec file
 * Large amount of *ESpec* snippets

 ##Contributing